 XML Sitemaps contains very important metadata associated with the pages and mainly used by web crawlers.
 Metadata provides information viz. your blog posts/pages specific/canonical URLs within <loc> tag and published/updated/modified date of any post under <lastmod> tags and under </urlset> tags it encloses all the above information about the set of URLs included in the sitemap.

-How to create XML sitemap for Google webmaster tools and Search engines
+Create XML sitemap for Google Search console

 As we are talking about the BlogSpot blogs, you may submit XML sitemap of your blog to Google webmaster tools for crawling blog posts and pages in a single click.
 The best part is that you neither need to create XML sitemap for your blog and nor required to upload it in the root directory of your blogger blogs.